adam-lynch/adam-lynch.github.io/writing/back-of-your-hand.md

 ## Geolocation

 You might wonder why the area defaults to Cork (Ireland), and not where you are.
 I thought that using the browser's built-in Geolocation API (which triggers one of those permission prompts) would add too much [friction / hassle](https://adamlynch.com/improve-permissions-ux).

 I could've used a third-party API to look up your location based on your IP address.
 That means there would have to be a loading screen when you open the site.
 To make it worse, the location wouldn't even be that accurate (off by 100km+).

 So I decided to keep it simple.
 If someone can't locate their city on a map, this might not be the game for them anyway?
 Plus you only need to do it once; it'll be saved for next time.

+### Edit: geolocation now supported

+I've since added geolocation, i.e. it now shows your location by default rather than Cork.
+If you've played a round before, it'll use the location from that rather than trying to guess where you are.

+I had to migrate the site to Cloudflare Pages to achieve this.
+Their edge handlers / workers provide geolocation information.
+Netlify (the original host) supports it too but it's in a closed beta (for years now).

+The geolocation information isn't always accurate and can even return different results minutes apart (on the same network) but it's good enough.

+I've made one exception for Ireland.
+It can incorrectly resolve to Dublin sporadically.
+If it's going to be incorrect I'd rather it just default to Cork, so I made it display Cork whenever it thinks you're in Dublin.
+Corcaigh abú!

 ## The 'Lioscarrig Drive problem'